-The “Reference” field, the “Select” field and the default “Tags” field of a content type serve totally different purposes.
-However, since they have something in common (i.e., selecting among the given options or categorizing entries), it may be a difficult and confusing decision on which field to use for your use case.
+The “Reference” field, the “Select” field, and the default “Tags” field of a content type serve different purposes.
+However, since they have something in common (i.e., selecting among the given options or categorizing entries), it may be a confusing and challenging decision on which field to use for your use case.

 Let’s have a look at the characteristics of these three fields and their usage recommendations.

 - Reference fields are commonly used to add references to other entries.

 - On the entry page, the reference field is like a dropdown list that shows all entries of the referred content type(s) as available options.